mintybasil/hermes-agent/website/docs/user-guide/profile-distributions.md

 ## What's NOT in a distribution (ever)

-The installer hard-excludes these paths even if an author accidentally ships them.
+The installer hard-excludes these paths even if an author accidentally ships them in the repo.
 No config option lets you override this — the safety guard is a regression-tested invariant:

 - `auth.json` — OAuth tokens, platform credentials
 - `.env` — API keys, secrets